 in use by yogis.
 In the 1830s the temples were thus rediscovered by the global

-The walls of all Khajuraho temples are luxuriantly decorated with art carved sculptures.
+The walls of all Khajuraho temples are richly decorated with elaborately carved sculptures.

-sexual themes are covering less than 10% of the Khajuraho temples sculpture.
+sexual themes make up less than 10% of the temples walls art.

 sexual scene panels.

 The arts cover numerous